After the bitcoin boom: Hard lessons for cryptocurrency investors

 Despite this pessimism, the social networks where cryptocurrency fanatics gather to trade information are full of people talking about their intention to hold on to their coins in the hope that they will recover once the technology has time to catch up with the hype.

-Tony Yoo, 26, a financial analyst in Los Angeles, invested more than US$100,000 of his savings last fall.
+Tony Yoo, 26, a financial analyst in Los Angeles, invested more than US$100,000 of his savings last autumn.
 At their lowest point, his holdings dropped almost 70 per cent in value.

 "There's just so much more behind this new wave of technology and innovation that I'm sure will take over our society in due time," Mr Yoo said.